Milward Dedman

-Milward Dedman (born 1964) is an American politician from Kentucky who was a member of the Kentucky House of Representatives from 2005 to 2009.
+William Milward Dedman (born November 4, 1964) is an American politician from Kentucky who was a member of the Kentucky House of Representatives from 2005 to 2009.
 Dedman was first elected in 2004 after Democratic incumbent Jack Coleman retired.
 He switched parties in 2007, joining the Democratic party.
 He was then defeated for the Democratic nomination in 2008 by Kent Stevens.